sassembla/Autoya/Assets/Autoya/Information/README.md

 ## Specs

-you can use HTML and Markdown for draw UI like information.(only HTML. not including CSS, JS.)
+you can use HTML for draw UI like information.(only HTML. not including CSS, JS.)

-Markdown is equivalent to CommonMark strict. see [https://markdown-it.github.io](https://markdown-it.github.io) and check the CommonMark strict.